RAPcores/rapcores.github.io/_posts/2021-06-01-may-update.md

 layer should greatly improve flexibility, scalability, and driver interfaces.

-We therefore started some research into developing the state machine and register map into a Wishbone-compatible bus, with our SPI interface applied as a module ontop of these components.
+We therefore started some research into developing the state machine and register map into a Wishbone-compatible bus, with our SPI interface applied as a module on top of these components.
 By using Wishbone bus we should enforce a much cleaner register mapping and simplify the transaction layers in the state machine.
 Our hope is this brings similar resource reduction such as the fixed-point project, and also allow enhance capabilities on platforms such as the [Caravel SoC platform](https://efabless.com/).